jordipiella/pop/README.md

 ```

-By defaults in PORT 3000, if you want to change PORT `run json-server --watch db/db.json --delay 1000 --port [your-port]` and change `apiItemsUrl: 3000` in environment
+By defaults in PORT 3000, if you want to change PORT execute `run json-server --watch db/db.json --delay 1000 --port [your-port]` and change `apiItemsUrl: [your-port]` in environment files.

 ### Run project